hpcarcher/2014-07-21-cranfield/archer/sessions/Test.md

       np.testing.assert_allclose(file21, file42, rtol=0, atol=1e-7)

 What is a suitable threshold for equality?
-That is application-specific - for some domains we might be happy to round to the nearest whole number, for others we may want to be far, far more accurate.
+That is application-specific - for some domains round to the nearest whole number, for others be far, far more accurate.

 Automated testing jobs
 ----------------------